An Overview of Direct and Indirect Taxes in India

 The State Government can levy taxes on factors like

-- Stamp Duties and Land Revenue Land Revenues are governed by the State Governments so, Stamp Duties on the transfer of stable properties are imposed by the State Governments.
+- Stamp Duties and Land Revenue Land Revenues are governed by the State Governments so, Stamp Duties on the transfer of immovable properties are imposed by the State Governments.

-- State Excise Excise duties are imposed on Liquor and certain agricultural goods.
+- State Excise Excise duties are imposed on liquor for human consumption and certain agricultural goods.

 Aside from the taxes imposed by the State and Central Government, certain taxation entitlement has been delegated in the hands of the local municipal bodies.
 The local governing bodies have the right to charge taxes on water, property, shop, establishment etc.